-Everyone has their own approach, from self-appointed heroes of the chaingang who will be out smashing the miles every day to those of us seeking a balance between our hobby and real life.
+Everyone has their own approach, from self-appointed heroes of the chaingang who will be out smashing the kilometres every day to those of us seeking a balance between our hobby and real life.

 So here are our top five tips to get you through the 500km challenge with your legs – and relationships – intact.

 1. Dress yourself and your bike for the conditions

 Dressing poorly for the weather where you live is a sure fire way to end your ride early, and possibly keep you off the bike for a while after.